How to Automate the National Minimum Wage

 - Accommodation provided as a benefit-in-kind, whether free to subject to a deduction must be carefully included.

 - Where hourly work attracts premium rates of pay, e.g. overtime, this needs to be adjusted to the lowest pay rate in the pay period.

 - Age and status (e.g. apprentice) must also be taken into account.

 paiyroll® automatically generates a Wage Analysis report for every pay run that summarises NMW before every pay run approval.
-Ensure you keep the right side of the legislation.
+Automating the National Minumum Wage ensures you keep the right side of the legislation.